Postage stamps and postal history of the Philippines: Revolution

 When Filipinos revolted against Spain in 1898, their Revolutionary Government issued its own stamps.
 The stamp was triangular in shape.

 The rebels issued in all 14 different stamps.
 The regular varieties included stamps for registration, for newspapers, seven for revenues and two for telegrams.
 The stamps soon lost their relationship to specific items.
 A letter sometimes carried two or more stamps.

 Following the occupation of the Philippines by the United States as a result of the Spanish–American War, the American military government issued regular stamps overprinted with the word "Philippines", for postal purposes.
-Stamps issued on June 30, 1899 were used up to August 1906, when the American civil government that supplanted the military began to use the "Philippine Islands-United States of America" series.
-Pictures of famous Filipinos, Americans and Spaniards, like Rizal, President McKinley, General Lawton, Lincoln Admiral Sampson, Washington, Franklin, Carriedo, Magellan, and Legaspi were portrayed on the new stamps.
+Stamps issued on June 30, 1899, were used up to August 1906, when the American civil government that supplanted the military began to use the "Philippine Islands-United States of America" series.
+Pictures of famous Filipinos, Americans and Spaniards, like Rizal, President McKinley, General Lawton, Admiral Sampson, Washington, Franklin, Carriedo, Magellan, and Legaspi were portrayed on the new stamps.

 Airmail

 On April 4, 1919, a pioneering American flyer by the name of Ruth Law made an exhibition flight over Manila.
 In honor of the occasion, special cards were cancelled by the Bureau of Posts, thus inaugurating the first airmail service in the Islands.

-When Spanish aviator Edwardo Gallarza and Joaquín Loriga arrived in Manila on May 13, 1926 from Madrid in their airplane after a trip of 39 days, postal authorities commemorated the event by overprinting the 1917-1927 regular issues with the words "Airmail Madrid Manila 1926".
+When Spanish aviator Edwardo Gallarza and Joaquín Loriga arrived in Manila on May 13, 1926, from Madrid in their airplane after a trip of 39 days, postal authorities commemorated the event by overprinting the 1917-1927 regular issues with the words "Airmail Madrid Manila 1926".
 These were the first airmail stamps.

 The first regular airmail stamps were released on June 30, 1941.
 These stamps showed a giant clipper flying over an open sea across which a Moro Vinta sails peacefully.

 World War II

 Upon the outbreak of World War II Manila, which had been declared an open city, was easily captured by the Empire of Japan who entered it on January 2, 1942.
 On March 4, the Imperial Japanese resumed mail service.
-At first they released so-called “provisional” or “emergency issues”.
-They were seven of the pre-war Commonwealth stamps approved by their censors with the words “United States of America and Commonwealth” overwritten in black.
+At first they released so-called "provisional" or "emergency issues".
+They were seven of the pre-war Commonwealth stamps approved by their censors with the words "United States of America and Commonwealth" overwritten in black.